kohlhofer/Crossings/chapters/chapter-09.md

 No words pass between them.
 The silence is comfortable, familiar.
 Ada wraps his purchases in brown paper, her fingers working with practiced efficiency.
 The store creaks around them, settling into the evening quiet.

 A child appears at the door, thin and silent.
 She is perhaps eight years old, her dress too large, her shoes held together with string.
 Her eyes are wide with hunger, her face pale with want.
-She does not speak, but her presence fills the doorway like a question.
+She does not speak, but her presence fills the doorway.

 Ada glances at the child, then at her dwindling supplies.
 Without hesitation, she slips a loaf of bread into a bag, adds a small piece of cheese, and hands it over without a word.
 The child's eyes widen, gratitude and shame mingling in her expression.
 Ada's face shows only kindness, but her hands shake slightly as she calculates what this generosity costs her empty shelves.